Nairo Quintana: 2021

-In 2021 he rode Tirreno–Adriatico, Volta a Catalunya and the Critérium du Dauphiné, but he finished outside the top 10 in each of them.
-He entered the 2021 Tour de France and finished below average by comparison to his high standards.
-He held the King of the Mountains polka dot jersey for a few stages in the second week, but did not win any stages and finished 28th.
+In 2021 he rode Tirreno–Adriatico, the Volta a Catalunya and the Critérium du Dauphiné, but he finished outside the top 10 in each of them.
+During this timeframe, Quintana also won a stage, the general classification and the points classification at the Vuelta a Asturias.
+He entered the Tour de France but did not win any stages and finished 28th, having held the polka dot jersey as mountains classification leader for five stages in the second week.